 - Saturday: Bedtime at 9 p.m.

-Inching your sleep schedule backward a bit day-by-day will make the shift feel more seamless.
+Inching your sleep schedule backward a bit day-by-day will make adjusting to the time change feel more seamless.
 It's easier to go to bed 15 minutes earlier than trying to make yourself go to bed at (what feels like) an hour earlier on Sunday night when you're still wired.

 Set a nighttime alarm to remind yourself to head to bed, Breus says, and build in some extra time to wind down and get ready.